rrigato/devdocs/docs/v1/standards/standards.md

 ### CI/CD
 Remote repo type does not matter, but it needs to trigger continuous integration builds.
-Deployment Pipeline should have a qa environment where tests are run before rolling out to prod.
+Deployment Pipeline should have a dev environment where tests are run before rolling out to prod.

 Project build status should be included in Readme file.

 ### Git
 Each project needs to be hosted in a remote git repository.
-Readme is required for each repo and it should match the format for showdown.js markdown builds.
+Readme is required for each repo and it should match the format for [showdown.js](#htmlfeaturesdocs) markdown builds.

 When a feature is merged into the dev branch a tag should be added using the following convention: